iain-kirkham/iain-kirkham/README.md

 #### I'm a Software Developer living in Bristol, UK!

-- 🔭 I’m currently working on website refresh in Nuxt.JS and TailwindCSS!
+- 🔭 I’m currently working on studying for my AWS developer exams and other Java based courses
 - 🌱 I’m currently learning Vue, Tailwind, Java, Go
 - 💬 Ask me about Java and C
 - 😄 Pronouns: He/Him